rocicorp/diff-server/README2.md

 2. We expect that developers will usually want to whitelist transaction functions that can run, based on known hashes of code bundles.
 Otherwise, malicious clients could attack good clients by way or the sync protocol.
 3. For many transaction types originating on clients, there will be server-side actions that need to happen -- either to actually execute the transaction in reality, or to validate the transaction.
 It's natural to integrate these handlers at the point of registration.

-This is implemented as a special pair of transaction functions baked into all Replicant nodes: `registerTransaction` and `unregisterTransaction` that update the `value.txCode` field of the server's `master` dataset.
+This is implemented as a special pair of transaction functions baked into all Replicant nodes: `registerTransaction` and `unregisterTransaction` that update the `value.txCode` field of the server's `local` dataset.
 Since these transaction functions could never be themselves registered, they will always fail validation during sync and thus will not be allowed to be called by clients (see Synchronization).

 ## Replicant Service

-The Replicant Service is a stateless, horizontally scalable application server server written in Go that runs one or more Replicant servers.
-Because Replicant Servers store a small amount of data, there is no need to split the data of a single Replicant Server across multiple servers.
-However, it may be the case that for a variety of reasons there are multiple instances of the same Replicant Server running at once.
+The Replicant Service is a horizontally scalable application server server written in Go that runs one or more Replicant servers.
+All state is stored persistently in S3/Dynamo (see [NBS-on-AWS](https://github.com/attic-labs/noms/blob/master/go/nbs/NBS-on-AWS.md)).

+Because Replicant Servers store a small amount of data (that is, just the data that should be replicated to user devices), there is no need to shard the data of a single Replicant Server across multiple instances of the service.
+However, it may be the case that for a variety of reasons there are multiple instances of the service hosting the same Replicant Server at once.

-An easy way to meet these requirements is to store all the state in Noms, configured to use S3/Dynamo as its backend (see [NBS-on-AWS](https://github.com/attic-labs/noms/blob/master/go/nbs/NBS-on-AWS.md)).
-However, one side-effect of doing that naively would be that there would be no data deduplication between Replicant Servers.
+Each NBS instance has its own isolated backing storage, meaning that for some applications, the Replicant Service might end up duplicating a lot of data server-side in separate Replicant Servers.
+To combat that, Replicant Service could be setup to share a single NBS instance across all users.
+The downside (in the current code) is that all commits to NBS serialized.
+This would probably still be fine up to lots of users, but at some point would need to be fixed.

 # Synchronization

 Synchronization is a three-part process that should feel very similar to anyone who has looked under the covers at Git.
-It takes advantage of Noms' built-in fast one-way replication to accelerate "fast-forward" syncs.
+However, it takes advantage of the ability of the server to replay transactions and create merges on behalf of clients to reduce the entire process to just one logical round trip (under the cover, lots of HTTP transactions are happening).

 ## Step 1: Client pushes to server

-The client uses (effectively) [`noms sync`](https://github.com/attic-labs/noms/blob/master/doc/cli-tour.md#noms-sync) to push all missing chunks from the client's `local` dataset to the server's `master` dataset.
+The client uses (effectively) [`noms sync`](https://github.com/attic-labs/noms/blob/master/doc/cli-tour.md#noms-sync) to push all missing chunks from the client's `local` dataset to the server's `local` dataset.
 At the end of the push, the client calls `Commit(newHead hash.Hash)`.

 ## Step 2: Commit on the server